Skip to main content

 7. 7

-Pay the license fee ($95) and activate your license.
-Once your sponsoring broker submits the affiliation, the DBR issues your active Rhode Island Salesperson license.
+Pay the DBR license and recovery-fund fees and activate.
+Once your broker submits the affiliation, the DBR issues your active Salesperson license.

 Rhode Island exam — the numbers that matter